International Foundation Year - Accounting and Finance

 Not available

-For advice and guidance on tuition fees2 and student loans visit our Undergraduate Finance page and see The University’s Tuition Fee and Refund Terms and Conditions.
+For advice and guidance on tuition fees2 and student loans visit our Undergraduate Finance page and see the university’s Tuition Fee and Refund Terms and Conditions.

 We offer a range of International scholarships to students all over the world.
 For more information, visit our International Scholarships page.